Found most of the Green Vault loot

 The Jewel Room of the Historical Green Vault in the Residential Palace before the burglary.

 Saxony’s Minister of Culture, Barbara Klepsch, was relieved to find the stolen treasures on Saturday.
 “Now it remains to be seen what the experts will find out when they look at the pieces and what condition they are in,” said the CDU politician.
-The success of the investigators shows “that even three years after this painful break-in, it’s worth not giving up hope and pursuing all available leads.” dpa
+The investigators’ success shows “that even three years after this painful break-in, it’s still worth not giving up hope and pursuing all available leads.”

+According to police spokesman Thomas Geithner, the investigative authorities have been asked time and again how realistic it is for the loot to return to Dresden.
+“We’ve always been very optimistic,” Geithner said.
+But there was also a bit of “fibbing”.
+The longer the investigations had lasted, the more confidence had melted.

+According to Geithner, the investigators remain cautious despite the good news: “I’ll compare it a bit with football: Even there it’s the case at the moment that you can only cheer when the video assistant has also confirmed that everything is real and everything was according to the rules.
+It’s the same now.”
+A certificate confirming the authenticity of the pieces is still missing. dpa

 #Green #Vault #loot